Aimeé Teegarden: Career

 The show discusses Facebook being the first "social series" ever created and premiered on October 18, 2011.
 It returned for a second season on December 9, 2013, on Crackle.

-In 2011, Teegarden co-starred in Wes Craven's Scream 4 as horror loving high schooler, Jenny Randall featuring in the opening scene.
+In 2011, Teegarden co-starred in Wes Craven's Scream 4, as horror loving high schooler, Jenny Randall featuring in the opening scene.
 Also in 2011, Teegarden starred opposite Thomas McDonell in the Disney film Prom as Nova Prescott, an overachieving high school senior, bound for Georgetown University after graduation, trying to put together the prom while dealing with love, heartbreak, and pressure from her parents, and falling in love with the school bad boy Jesse Richter (McDonnell).
 In May 2011, she was named "TV Actress of the Year" by Young Hollywood Awards for her work on Friday Night Lights.
 In June 2011, she signed on to co-star in the war drama Love and Honor, with Liam Hemsworth and Teresa Palmer.
 Teegarden also played Abby in Beneath the Darkness.

 In February 2012, Teegarden was cast as America Singer in The CW pilot The Selection.
 However, the pilot was not picked up to air in the fall.
 It was reworked and expected to be picked up for a midseason replacement or the following season and the second pilot was filmed, but it was also passed by the network.

 In 2014, Teegarden starred as Emery Whitehill in The CW science fiction romantic drama Star-Crossed which ran for one season.
 In 2017, she co-starred in F. Javier Gutiérrez's horror film Rings.

+In April 2022, Teegarden signed a multi-picture contract with Crown Media Family Networks.